adityadw06/cloud-infra-hw3/NoSQL/Readme.md

 python3 code.py <access_key_id> <access_key_secret>

 ## About Dataset used
 The dataset which is uploaded to AWS is build upon given dummy data.
-The only change is addition of column 'Day' to the experiments.csv file
+The only change is addition of column 'Day' to the experiments.csv file which is treated as partitionKey and 'Id' as sort-key.
+The remaining blob files are same and have the property of being unstructured.